AguaClara/humic_acid/Humic Acid Spring 2019 Report.md

 <img src="https://github.com/AguaClara/humic_acid/blob/master/15%20mg%20per%20L%20HA%20Clay%20Mix.png?raw=true" height=250 width=400>

 ## Complications
 There were complications in the experiment that could have resulted in discrepancies.
-Although during the verification stages of the spectrophotometer, no problems were encountered, in proceeding experiments, readings were 0.1 to 0.2 higher than usual.
+Although no problems were encountered during the verification and calibration of the spectrophotometer, absorbance readings fluctuated between the days when experiments were carried out.
+This complication persisted even though same streams were flowing through the system as in previous experimental trials (i.e. water, 5 mg/L humic acid).
+Absorbances were sometimes 0.1 to 0.2 higher than usual.
 There were also minor amounts of clay left in tubes after flushing out the systems at high pump speed.
-Evaporation of Water is negligible.

 ## Conclusions

 ## Future Work
 The team will continue to conduct the experiment with a mixture of HA and clay at 500 NTU and 800 NTU.
-Currently, the results are not sufficient to show any notable relationships between Humic Acid and Clay because the level at 1000 NTU (although close to the turbidity of influent water in water treatment plants) is the maximum NTU that the turbidimeter in the lab can test, therefore the results might not be accurate.
-If the team finds any interactions between clay and Humic Acid, the next step will be to centrifuge the mixed samples to determine and further understand how much Humic Acid is sticking to Clay.
+Currently, the results are not sufficient to show any meaningful relationships between Humic Acid and Clay because influent mixture streams with 1000 NTU have maxed out the readings on the equipment used in the experiment (absorbance maxed out at 2, turbidity meter maxed out at 1100).
+If the team finds any interactions between clay and humic acid, the next step will be to centrifuge the mixed samples to further understand the effects of humic-acid-clay sticking interactions.

 ## Bibliography